-Hamilton is a small rural farming town with historic buildings throughout the town and set amongst the surrounding farmland.
+Hamilton is a small rural farming town with historic buildings throughout the town and surrounding farmland.

 Nestled in a valley on the Clyde River with the peaks of the Great Western Tiers in the distance, Hamilton was once a bustling frontier town and transport hub with several working breweries, a string of hotels and a roaring illegal liquor trade.